Buffalo Springfield: New Buffalo Springfield and reunion attempts

 Martin formed a new version of Buffalo Springfield in September 1968.
 Dubbed New Buffalo Springfield, the lineup consisted of guitarists Dave Price (Davy Jones's stand-in with the Monkees), Gary Rowles (son of jazz pianist Jimmy Rowles) who later joined Arthur Lee's Love, bass player Bob Apperson, drummer Don Poncher (also later a member of Love), and horn player Jim Price, who later became a top session musician for Delaney Bramlett, the Rolling Stones, Joe Cocker and others.

 The new band toured extensively and appeared at the highly publicized Holiday Rock Festival in San Francisco on 25–26 December 1968, but soon ran afoul of Stills and Young, who took legal action to prevent Martin from using the band's name.
 Following an agreement to give up future royalties from Buffalo Springfield's recordings, Martin was allowed to use the name New Buffalo.
 He attempted to retrieve his rights in 1974 and though the matter was settled out of court, he felt that he had been mistreated.

 In February 1969, Martin and Dave Price formed a second version of New Buffalo with guitarist Bob "BJ" Jones and bass player Randy Fuller, brother of the late Bobby Fuller.
 The band made some recordings with producer Tom Dowd overseeing, but they were scrapped.
 Another guitarist, Joey Newman (formerly of Don and the Goodtimes, later of the pioneering prog group Touch), was added in June 1969, but two months later Martin was fired, and the remaining members carried on as Blue Mountain Eagle.
 Martin then formed a new group called Medicine Ball, which released a lone album in 1970 for Uni Records.
-Martin also released two solo singles, one for Uni and one for RCA, which didn't appear on the album.
+Martin also released two solo singles, one for Uni and one for RCA, which did not appear on the album.
 During the 1970s, he retired from the music industry and became a car mechanic.